Comprehensive Exam for the English MA:

 In devising the lists in collaboration with the exam committee members, the student should observe the following:

-A. The list should consist of whole works, substantial parts of whole works, or groups of works, and collectively total at lesat 25-30 texts from a diversity of authors and/or genres.
+A. The list should consist of whole works, substantial parts of whole works, or groups of works, and collectively total at least 25-30 texts from a diversity of authors and/or genres.

 B. the authors should be chosen from the three following categories, with some representation for each one:

-- Works in Linguistics, Media Studies, Rhetoric, Visual Rhetoric, and/or a Language other than English, as well as their Cultural Contexts (e.g., cultural studies, history, philosophy, political science, or studies in non-Anglophone cultures).
+- Works in "language," including Linguistics, Media Studies, Rhetoric, Visual Rhetoric, and/or a language other than English, as well as the cultural contexts of those languages (e.g., cultural studies, history, philosophy, political science, or studies in non-Anglophone literatures cultures through the Department of Foreign Languages and Literatures).

 In this part of the examination. there will be some choice of questions.
 They will assume the student's general familiarity with three major categories as well as detailed knowledge of the chosen works.